Transitions o.s.

 Funding

-Our training activities would not be possible without the support of our donors, but we also have a growing stream of “self-generated” income.
+Our training activities would not be possible without the support of our donors, but we also rely on several streams of “self-generated” income.

 Training activities tend to be funded by grants, which account for some 75 percent of TOL’s income.
 However, the Transitions Online magazine is increasingly funded by income from membership subscriptions, advertising sponsorship and syndication.
 This “self-generated” income accounts for 25 percent of the organization’s revenue, and helps to maintain the editorial independence of the magazine.